Home | Browse Topics | Health & disability | Mental health | The effects of a compulsory treatment order

 Mental Health (Compulsory Assessment and Treatment) Act 1992, ss 40, 41, 122B

-If you refuse to have treatment or to go to a place for treatment, reasonable force can be used to give the treatment or take you to the treatment place.
+If you refuse to have treatment or to go somewhere for treatment, reasonable force can be used to give you the treatment or take you to the treatment place.
 If necessary, DAOs and responsible clinicians can ask the police to help.
-If force is used, this must be recorded, and a copy of the record must be sent to the Director of Area Mental Health Services.
+If force is used, this must be recorded and a copy of the record must be sent to the Director of Area Mental Health Services.

-If you are unhappy about the way you have been treated, you can make a complaint to:
+If you are unhappy about the way you were treated, you can complain to:

-• if the police were involved, to the Independent Police Conduct Authority (see the chapter “Police powers”).
+- if the police were involved, the Independent Police Conduct Authority (see: “Police powers”).

 Can I be made to have electro-convulsive therapy or brain surgery under a compulsory treatment order?